rvadhith/PizzaChatBot/README.md

 In this application I have built a chatbot which can take pizza orders.
 It can track the order as well.

-The application has been built using HTML, CCS and Javascript
+The application has been built using HTML, CSS and Javascript

 Ordering Pizza: